stunpayne/stripe-connect-integration/README.md

 ## Sign Up and Dashboard

 ### Website Landing
+What I did:
+Open stripe.com

+What went well:
-My initial thoughts are highly positive.
-I see the one-liner on Stripe mentions "*..startups..use Stripe.. to accept payments, send payouts, and manage their businesses online*", which encourages me.
+- My initial thoughts are highly positive.
+Encouraging one-liner on Stripe - "*..startups..use Stripe.. to accept payments, send payouts, and manage their businesses online*"
-I like seeing the "Start now" button which provides me a good place to start - I know I have to come back to this.
+- "Start now" button provides a good place to start - I already know I have to come back to this
-Scrolling down and seeing the logos of Instacart and Shopify provides me further confidence that Stripe would work for me.
+- Scrolling down and seeing the logos of Instacart and Shopify provides me further confidence that Stripe would work for me.

-Scrolling further down, I notice an image showing a graph of declining dispute rates.
-As an enthusiastic startup co-founder, I hadn't thought about having to manage disputes while conducting business but it's good to see that Stripe's got it covered.

 ### Signing up
+What I did:
 I click on 'Start Now' and land on the Sign Up page.

+What went well:
 Seeing 'marketplaces' under "Support any business model" reaffirms my faith that Stripe will work.

 <img width="484" alt="Screen Shot 2021-04-02 at 1 36 41 PM" src="https://user-images.githubusercontent.com/13269259/113443907-76b87e00-93b8-11eb-8748-918c4debd510.png">

 The Sign Up is simple and easy.
 It makes sense that email, password, full name and country were asked - nothing out of the blue.

+Can be improved:
-I've received an email to verify my email on Stripe.
+1. I've received an email to verify my email on Stripe.
 On the dashboard that appears after login, I wonder why verifying the email is the fourth step instead of the first.

 <img width="904" alt="Screen Shot 2021-04-02 at 1 44 06 PM" src="https://user-images.githubusercontent.com/13269259/113444425-808eb100-93b9-11eb-9086-884408cbe70b.png">